20 ways to make money from your website

 It's not uncommon for committed bloggers to give up their day jobs after a couple of months.
 I did!

-Today I'll be introducing you to some of the best ways for anyone to monetise their website, with plenty of practical tips and resources to get started from day one.
+In this guide, I'll be sharing some of the best ways for you to monetise your website, with plenty of practical tips and resources to get started from day one.

 But don't chase them all at once!
-I strongly suggest picking one or two from this list that resonate with you and your website – and really FOCUS on them first.
+I strongly suggest picking one or two from this list that resonate with you and your website – and really focusing on them first.

 Let's get started (in no particular order) with my 20 ways you can monetise a website!